strohel/Ceygen/doc/core.rst

    course use this function to multiply matrices that are in fact vectors, you just need to pay attention to column-vector vs. row-vector distinction this time.

+   If both *x* and *y* are contiguous in some way (either C or Fortran, independently), this function takes optimized code path that doesn't involve memory allocation in Eigen; speed gains are noticeable, but not dramatic.
+No special markup is needed to trigger this.
+See also :func:`set_is_malloc_allowed`.

    :param x: first factor
    :type x: |matrix|
    :param y: second factor